 TEMPIO MALATESTIANO AND CASTEL SISMONDO

-Originally, a large moat surrounded the castle-palace, while walls were thick enough to bear the impact of new artillery pieces of that period.
-The central part of the castle was the Malatesta residence, with rooms decorated with tapestries, curtains and frescoes.
-Sigismondo Pandolfo Malatesta died there in 1468.
+Originally, a large moat surrounded the castle, while walls were thick enough to bear the impact of new artillery pieces of that period.
+The central part of the castle was Malatesta’s residence, with rooms decorated with tapestries, curtains and frescoes.
+Malatesta died there in 1468.
 The local carabinieri turned the castle into barracks in 1821.
 Five years later, they demolished the external walls and filled the moat.
-After long neglect, the authorities have now fully restored and have brought the castle back to its former glory.
+After long neglect, the authorities have now fully restored it back to its former glory.

 THE REST OF RIMINI